dellacortelab/t4ss/README.md

 # Contents here on Github
 - Here in the readme, a summary of our work
 - Contained in the directory tree:
-    - Building the model
-        - Gromacs
-        - OpenMM
+    - Working files
-    - Getting free energy
+        - Pipeline scripts (.sh and .py)
+        - Structure files, atomistic and coarse grain (.pdb and .gro)
+        - Topology files (.top and included .itp)
+        - Notes for clarification (.txt)

 # T4SS Summary